sg893052/sonic-buildimage/devops/tam/tam-hld.md

 1.0 TAM infrastructure must allow configuration of common dataplane specific switch-wide attributes such as switch-identifier to be used in data-export, enterprise-id to be used in IPFIX export records etc.

 2.0 TAM infrastructure must allow configuring different types of collectors.
-It must support - IPv4 or IPv6,  TCP or UDP, or a PSAMP encapsulation for the collectors.
+It must support - IPv4 or IPv6,  TCP or UDP for the collectors.
 The collectors shall be named to be referenced by individual features.

 3.0 TAM infrastucture must allow a common specification of a flow (or flow-group) definition that can be named and refererenced by individual features.